 - salt and pepper to taste

-- Make gravy by bringing roast drippings to boil in saucepan on stove.
-Dissolve 3 T flour in 3 T water.
+- Make gravy by bringing roast drippings to boil on saute setting (can also do this in saucepan on stove).
+Dissolve 3 T flour in 1 cup cold water water.
 Slowly pour into boiling liquid, whisking constantly.
 Continue to boil, whisking until desired consistency is reached.
-Add another tablespoon of dissolved flour if desired.
+Add another tablespoon of dissolved flour in T of water if more thickness is needed for gravy.
 Season to taste.
 Keep to a low simmer, stirring occasionally until ready to serve.